dotnet/winforms/Documentation/testing.md

 .\.dotnet\dotnet.exe .\artifacts\bin\WinformsControlsTest\Debug\netcoreapp3.0\WinformsControlsTest.dll
 ```

 **Note:** that this will fail if the WinformsControlsTest is not built.
-See [Build](testing.md) for more information on how to build from source.
+See [Build][building] for more information on how to build from source.

 ### The test runner